elclanrs/continuous.js/README.md

 ### join

-Accumulates a stream of stream by interleaving items
+Accumulates a stream of streams by interleaving items

 ```javascript
 streamOfStreams = new Stream(stream(stream(1, 2), stream(3, 4)));